 The author declares such ideas as myths.

-And it's no wonder.
-Because talent is affected by a lot of factors.
+And it’s no wonder because talent is affected by many factors.

-For example, the genes you have, the environment you grew up in, the circumstances you faced, etc. they all, at some point, affect your talents.
+For example, the genes you have, the environment you grew up in, the circumstances you faced, etc., all, at some point, affect your talents.

 You might be a talented painter.
 So what?
-There are many more who are even more talented than you.
+There are many more who are even more capable than you.

 Now, you might be a talented painter and a talented writer.
 This makes you a little rare.

-We also learned in the book "Talent Is Never Enough" that talent alone won't make you successful.
+In the book “Talent Is Never Enough” we learned that talent alone wouldn’t make you successful.